Functions of bounded fractional variation and fractal currents: Change of variables and Brouwer degree

 With the part above, the statement for arbitrary cubes $Q$ follows. \end{proof}

-Due to Theorem~\ref{dyadic_thm}, any function of bounded fractional variation can be approximated in a controlled way by sums of characteristic functions of cubes.
-Thus we obtain an estimate of the $L^p$ norm for the push forward of such functions.
+Due to Theorem~\ref{dyadic_thm}, any function of bounded fractional variation can be approximated in a controlled way by sums over cubes.
+Thus we obtain an estimate of the $L^p$-norm for the push forward of currents induced by such functions.